-The final location for the earth spike should be clear of any discovered assets and,
+The final location for the earth spike should be clear of any discovered assets and:

-- a) as close as possible to the pole base concrete or structure footing but not more than 1 metre away if practical, - b) on the opposite side of the pole to any cables/services running down the pole, - c) within the alignment of the conductors above, preferably on the opposite side to the placement of any ladders.
+- a. as close as possible to the pole base concrete or structure footing but not more than 1 metre away if practical - b. on the opposite side of the pole to any cables/services running down the pole - c. within the alignment of the conductors above, preferably on the opposite side to the placement of any ladders.

-Seek advice from the Line Manager or ICON Electrical Operating Centre (EOC) if the above requirements cannot be met.
+Seek advice from the Line Manager or ICON Electrical if the above requirements cannot be met.

-If an underground asset is struck, follow the instructions set out SMS-06-GD-3144 Guide to Excavations and Earthworks.
+If an underground asset is struck, follow the instructions set out in SMS-06-GD-3144.
 In addition, you should report all workplace incidents (accidents and near misses) to your Line Manager and to the Safety Incident and Injury Hotline on phone: 1800 772 779.

-4.2.2.
-Connect the Earthing Set to the earth
+5.2.2 Connect the Earthing Set to the earth